IreneFlorez/medical-data-analysis/README.md

 * data set used
 * Jupyter and html files with the Python code written as part of the analysis
 - analysis and data wrangling documentation
-- data visualizations showing multiple comparisons and trends.
+- data visualizations showing multiple comparisons and trends
 - relevant statistics

 ## Questions